 The following procedures detail how to allow both SNMP and NTP access for Linux devices.

 - Access the command shell of the Linux host (via ssh or from the console).

-- Open the file/etc/sysconfig/iptables in your preferred editor.
+- Open the file/etc/sysconfig/iptables in an editor.

 - After the line matching similar to “-A RH-Firewall-1-INPUT –p udp –dport 5353”, add the following lines to the INPUT section: